-Bonazzi, R. (2014) The Hitchhiker’s Guide to the Galaxy of Dynamic Ridesharing (submitted)
+Bonazzi, R., Pigneur, Y. (2015) The Hitchhiker’s Guide to the Galaxy of Dynamic Ridesharing, HICSS

-Dynamic ridesharing is a form of carpooling that allows anyone to hitchhike a ride on a short notice, by means of a smartphone application.
-Firms like Lyft and Uber are said to revolutionize the sector of transportation within big cities.
-Nonetheless, this mobile service is still at its infancy and there is a constellation of alternative solutions, and no reliable way to benchmark their diffusion across cities.
-We propose a methodology that treats dynamic ridesharing like a virus and (1) collects data from Google trends, as if it was a flu; (2) monitors its viral diffusion across cities by implementing a model used in epidemiology; (3) infers the strategy of the firm and represents it on a business model canvas.
-Our data analysis shows that (a) the Susceptible-Infected-Recovered model performs better than the traditional S-shaped curve, and (b) our methodology allows to estimate the evolution of new users and dropped users in every cities and tests business model hypotheses accordingly.
+Dynamic ridesharing is a form of carpooling that allows anyone in a city to hitchhike a ride on short notice.
+Firms like Lyft and Uber have location-based applications for smartphones that are said to revolutionize this sector of transportation.
+Nonetheless, this mobile service is still in its infancy and there is a constellation of alternative solutions, with no reliable way to benchmark their diffusion across cities.
+We propose a method that treats dynamic ridesharing like a virus and (1) collects data from Google trends, as if it were a flu; (2) monitors its viral diffusion by implementing an epidemiological model; (3) infers strategic choices of a firm and represents them on a business model canvas.
+Our data analysis illustrates that (a) the Susceptible-Infected-Susceptible model performs better than the traditional S-shaped curve, and (b) our method allows us to estimate the evolution of new users and dropped users in every city.